A scientist’s almost-plane-free journey of 50,000 kilometres. A story about air travel environmental impact.

 —– Article continues below —–

-The decision to travel slowly — or to choose the environment over human needs, as some might say — had cost Dr. Grimalda his job at the German Kiel Institute for Worldwide Economy (IfW).
-However, he has said there are no regrets.
-Dr. Grimalda told the New York Times that his choice to avoid transcontinental flights as much as possible was: “to have peace within myself, knowing that I did the absolutely right thing.”
+The decision to travel slowly has cost Dr. Grimalda his job at the German Kiel Institute for Worldwide Economy (IfW).
+But, deciding to choose the environment over human needs, has given him no regrets.
+Dr. Grimalda told the New York Times that his choice to avoid transcontinental flights as much as possible was clear.
+It was to ” have peace within myself, knowing that I did the absolutely right thing.”

 “Many people tell me I’m crazy, and that I’m not going to change anything,” he also said.
-“To me it’s crazy to go on like a herd of sheep, going toward a cliff without trying to sound the alarm,” he added, underscoring how science’s warnings don’t seem to be getting through.
+“To me it’s crazy to go on like a herd of sheep.
+Going toward a cliff without trying to sound the alarm,” he added.
 “It is insane to continue with business as usual,” he also told The Guardian.
 “I want to invite people to shift the boundaries of what is considered normal within their own sphere of action.”

-The decision for slow travel was also because he had promised Bougainville residents.
+The decision for slow travel and the least air travel environmental impact was also because he had promised Bougainville residents.
 Some of whom have already been displaced by rising waters by extreme weather on earth.

 “Many people tell me I’m crazy, and that I’m not going to change anything.
 To me it’s crazy to go on like a herd of sheep, going toward the cliff without trying to sound the alarm.”